AlvGar9/AlvGar9/README.md

 - 🌍 Application domains I’m drawn to: **Finance, Healthcare, and Consumer-Facing AI products**
 - 🧠 I thrive in **cross-functional teams**, love rapid prototyping, and enjoy turning research into real-world impact.

 I’m actively looking for opportunities as a **Machine Learning Engineer, Data Scientist, or AI Engineer** to contribute my skills and grow as part of an innovative team.
+Feel free to have a look at my projects!

 ---